yekyam/Filament/worklog.md

 - Setup testing framework

 ### Up Next:
+- Comment code properly
+- Setup Doxygen (or something like that)
 - Setup a way to add systems to be ran
 - Get renderer system to do *anything*